Selichot: Selichot on other occasions

 In addition to High Holidays and Fast Days, there were communities that recited Selichot on Hoshana Rabbah.

 Additionally, in the early modern period, there were "shomerim la-boker societies" which recited Selichot on every day of the year that Tachanun is recited.

 Selichot rites

-There are at least thirteen Ashkenzic printed rites for selichot:
+Until approximately the 15th century, there was no set order for selichot, and the chazzan in each community would pick which piyyutim to recite each day.
+Beginning in the 15th century, each region of the Ashkenazic world developed its own order.
+There are at least thirteen Ashkenazic printed rites for selichot:

 The following eight are variations of the Western Ashkenazic rite: